We got this question from a concerned customer:

 The dose of 45 mg (or 45,000 mcg) refers only to the MK-4 form of K2.
 It does not refer to MK-7.

 A daily dose this high, even though it appears safe, is astronomical.
 We do not recommend it.
-A daily dose of 500 to 1000 mcg of MK-4 is adequate.
+A daily dose of 500 to 1000 mcg of MK-4 is adequate and close to healthy ancestral consumption.
 Combine that with 100 to 200 mcg of MK-7.
 This will cover virtually everyone's needs.

 You may wonder...